mjh16/academic/content/post/organization.md

 I should follow up on a bug, I think, but I also need to do more to learn some additional CSS.
 Oh well, one summer project at a time.

 I am planning on adding a "book review" section here, as a way of thinking through the different things that I've been reading for the summer DIS.
-I also see this sort of scholarship archive, and my reactions to it--more casual and blog like than publishable book review--as a way of reflecting on and synthesizing my reading, as well as a means for creating a publicish archive.
+I also see this sort of scholarship archive, and my reactions to it--more casual and blog like than publishable book review--as a way of reflecting on and synthesizing my reading, as well as a means for creating a public-ish archive.
 I'll need to see how extensible this theme is before committing to it.